UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_kubernetes.md

 ## Destroying

-First destroy the VM, then the pvc:
+First delete the VM, then the pvc:

 ``` sh
 kubectl delete -f vm.yaml